How to improve creativity by 50%

 Next generation at risk

 The benefits of improved creativity and health benefits associated with spending time in nature appear to be unlikely to carry into the next generation in the United States.
 A Harvard School of Public Health survey found that only approximately 10 percent of teenagers spend time outdoors each day, and American adults spend more time in their car than they do outside.
-To learn more about the benefits of nature, the January 2016 issue of National Geographic Magazine covers this topic in great detail in the article This is Your Brain on Nature.
+To learn more about the benefits of nature and creative thinking, the National Geographic Magazine covers this topic in great detail in the article This is Your Brain on Nature.

 About the author